bcit-ltc/infrastructure-documentation/docs/services-systems.md

 # Systems and Services

-We manage our own systems and services to facilitate the research and development of educational solutions.
+The LTC manages its own systems and services to facilitate the research and development of educational solutions.
 We are careful about how we "operationalize" a system or service.
 Regardless of an application's audience or purpose, we adhere to the guidelines outlined in [Policy 3501: Acceptable Use of Information Technology](https://www.bcit.ca/files/pdf/policies/3501.pdf).

 !!! warning "Access Requirements"